autorope/donkeydocs/docs/guide/create_application.md

 CVCAM is a camera type that has worked for USB cameras when OpenCV is setup.
 This requires additional setup for [OpenCV for Nano](/guide/robot_sbc/setup_jetson_nano/#step-4-install-opencv) or [OpenCV for Raspberry Pi](https://www.learnopencv.com/install-opencv-4-on-raspberry-pi/).

-WEBCAM is a camera type that uses the pygame library, also typically for USB cameras.
-That requires additional setup for [pygame](https://www.pygame.org/wiki/GettingStarted).
+**USB Cameras**

+You can also use a USB camera if you prefer.
+If you have installed the optional OpenCV dependencies then you can use OpenCV to connect to the camera by editing the camera type to `CAMERA_TYPE = "CVCAM"`.
+If you have installed the optional pygame library then you can connect to the camera by editing the camera type to `CAMERA_TYPE = "WEBCAM"`.
+See the required additional setup for [pygame](https://www.pygame.org/wiki/GettingStarted).

+We are adding other cameras over time, so read the camera section in __myconfig.py__ to see what options are available.

 ## Troubleshooting